Georgia Tech Online Master of Science in Computer Science

 Georgia Tech Online Master of Science in Computer Science (OMSCS) is a Master of Science degree offered by the College of Computing at Georgia Tech.
 The program was launched in 2014 in partnership with Udacity and AT&T and delivered through the massive open online course (MOOC) format.

-Georgia Tech has received attention for offering a full master's degree program for under $7,000 that gives students from all over the world the opportunity to enroll in a top 10-ranked computer science program.
+Georgia Tech has received attention for offering an online master's degree program for under $7,000 that gives students from all over the world the opportunity to enroll in a top 10-ranked computer science program.
 The program has been recognized by the University Professional and Continuing Education Association, Fast Company, and the Reimagine Education Awards for excellence and innovation.

 Background

 The College of Computing at the Georgia Institute of Technology launched its online Master of Science in Computer Science degree in January 2014.
 The program was conceived by former Dean of Computing Zvi Galil and Udacity founder Sebastian Thrun.
 OMSCS is delivered through the massive open online course format and is designed to deliver instructional content and academic support via the massive open online course format.
-The current Dean of Computing, Charles Isbell, helped lead the effort to launch the program as then-senior associate dean.
+The former Dean of the College of Computing, Charles Isbell, helped lead the effort to launch the program as then-senior associate dean.

-As of Fall 2021, the program has 11,923 enrolled students located in 120 countries.
+As of Spring 2025, the program has 16,609 enrolled students.
 It admits all applicants deemed to possess a reasonable chance of success—about 74% of the approximately 50,000 applicants to date—which is significantly higher than the university’s on-campus graduate admissions rate.
-From its creation in 2014 until the end of the Fall 2022, the program has graduated over 8,500 students with 928 degrees awarded in Fall 2022.
+From its creation in 2014 until the end of the Fall 2024, the program has graduated over 13,000 students with 1,056 degrees awarded in Fall 2024.
 Research by David Joyner & Charles Isbell found that applications to the on-campus program tripled after the launch of the online program.
 They also found the program is predominantly populated by domestic students, although the ratio of international students has been growing, and the program enrolls a higher rate of underrepresented minorities than the on-campus program.

 The program has received significant media attention since its announcement in May 2013, including a front-page story in The New York Times and a segment on the PBS NewsHour series "Rethinking Education".